5l1v3r1/maahro/README.md

 EULA

 # What is Maahro?
-1. Maahro is super fast, accurate and state of the art tool
+1. Maahro is super fast, accurate and state of the art piece of software

 <div align="center">